cbazzle/sql-challenge/README.md

 This is a research project analyzing a company's employees from the 1980s and 1990s.
 The data is contained in six CSV files.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+I designed the tables to hold the CSVs and importd them for analysis.

 ## Instructions